Black17999/e7-accounting-system/README_EN.md

 ### Accounting Features

-1. **Add Income** - Click the bottom "+" button and select the income icon
+1.  **Add Income** - Click the bottom "+" button and select the income icon.
-2. **Add Expense** - Click the bottom "+" button and select the expense icon
+2.  **Add Expense** - Click the bottom "+" button and select the expense icon.
-3. **Voice Accounting** - Click the microphone icon at the bottom and speak accounting commands
+3.  **Voice Accounting** - Click the microphone icon at the bottom and speak accounting commands.
-4. **Edit Records** - Swipe left/right on a record item and click the edit button
+4.  **Edit Records** - Swipe left/right on a record item and click the edit button.
-5. **Delete Records** - Swipe left/right on a record item and click the delete button
+5.  **Delete Records** - Swipe left/right on a record item and click the delete button.

 ### Debt Management

-1. **Add Debt** - Enter name and expression on the debt page
+1.  **Add Debt** - Enter name and expression on the debt page.
-2. **Update Debt** - Click on a debt item to edit
+2.  **Update Debt** - Click on a debt item to edit.
-3. **Delete Debt** - Swipe left/right on a debt item and click the delete button
+3.  **Delete Debt** - Swipe left/right on a debt item and click the delete button.

 ### Statistical Analysis

-1. **View Statistics** - Click the statistics icon at the bottom
+1.  **View Statistics** - Click the statistics icon at the bottom.
-2. **Switch Time Range** - Use weekly view, monthly view, or custom dates
+2.  **Switch Time Range** - Use weekly view, monthly view, or custom dates.
-3. **View Charts** - Click on the chart area to view in full screen
+3.  **View Charts** - Click on the chart area to view in full screen.

+### Data Management (New)

+1.  **Data Import** - On the data management page, select a local file for import.
+2.  **Data Export** - Select the data range to export, then click the export button to generate a file.
+3.  **Batch Operations** - Supports batch deletion or modification of multiple records.

 ---